Pinterest Hidden ImagePinterest Hidden Image

 Social Skills Instruction

-This type of therapy provides skills for parents to help these kids navigate their world.
+This type of therapy provides parents with skills to help these kids navigate their world.
 Children with ASD practice social interactions and learn techniques that help with school performance and peer relationships (source).

 Occupational Therapy